What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

+There’s also a chance that this ban will be temporary — after all, its first iteration was already reversed within 12 hours!
 While the threat of a TikTok ban has come up numerous times over the past few years, this is the fastest and furthest it’s progressed through Congress.
-We have some recommendations below on what you can do in the meantime — and remember: keep calm and post on, as this story is still unfolding and nothing’s official yet!
+We have some recommendations below on what you can do to prepare — and remember: keep posting, as this story is still unfolding!

 ———